 Hire a personal trainer if you must or walk with a friend for support to get started.

-Keep in mind, their bodies are their business for these women.
 Press agents, personal managers, and movie studios all have a piece of them.

 They are photogenic and able to portray a range of human emotions and personalities using their faces and movements.

 You may earn a living sitting at a desk.